Chat Interface

 • Smaller values (0.1-0.3):

-• Only considers the highest probability vocabulary
+• Considers only the highest probability words.

-• Output is more conservative, more controllable
+• Output is more conservative and controlled.

 • Medium values (0.4-0.6):